-For 2023 or 2022:
+For 2024 or 2023:

-- For individuals with self-only coverage under an HDHP, the maximum contribution is \$3,850 or \$3,650, respectively. - For eligible individuals with family coverage under an HDHP, the maximum contribution is \$7,750 or \$7,300, respectively. - Catch-up contributions can also be made to an HSA if the individual is age 55 or older.
-(For 2023 and 2022, the catch-up contribution is \$1,000.)
-If each spouse is age 55 or older, each spouse must have an individual HSA account if both want to make "catch-up" contributions. - Rollovers from MSAs, HSAs and IRAs (once in lifetime) are permitted. - Tax filing status does not affect your contribution. - If you had HDHP coverage for the full year, you may make the full catch-up contribution regardless of when your 55th birthday falls during the year.
-If you did not have HDHP coverage for the full year, you must prorate your "catch-up" contribution for the number of full months you were "eligible" (i.e., had HDHP coverage).
+- For individuals with self-only coverage under an HDHP, the maximum contribution is \$4,150 or \$3,850, respectively. - For eligible individuals with family coverage under an HDHP, the maximum contribution is \$8,300 or \$7,750, respectively. - Catch-up contributions can also be made to an HSA if the individual is 55 or older.
+(For 2024 and 2023, the catch-up contribution is \$1,000.)
+If each spouse is 55 or older, each spouse must have an individual HSA account if both want to make catch-up contributions. - Rollovers from MSAs, HSAs and IRAs (once in a lifetime) are permitted. - Tax filing status does not affect your contribution. - If you had HDHP coverage for the full year, you may make the full catch-up contribution regardless of when your 55th birthday falls during the year.
+If you did not have HDHP coverage for the full year, you must prorate your catch-up contribution for the number of full months you were eligible (i.e., had HDHP coverage).
 However, if you are covered on December 1, you are treated as an eligible individual for the entire year and get the full contribution. - If spouses have separate HDHP coverage and one has family coverage, they are both treated as having family coverage.
-If spouses have separate HDHP self-only coverage, they are treated totally separate for contribution deduction purposes. - Your HSA contributions can be made in a lump sum or in any amounts or frequency you wish.
-For eligible individuals in a cafeteria plan, it is most advantageous to contribute via cafeteria plan because of FICA payroll savings.
+If spouses have separate HDHP self-only coverage, they are treated as totally separate for contribution deduction purposes. - Your HSA contributions can be made in a lump sum or in any amounts or frequency you wish.
+For eligible individuals in a cafeteria plan, it is most advantageous to contribute via a cafeteria plan because of FICA payroll savings.